Here Are 9 New Jersey Swimming Holes That Will Make Your Summer Memorable

-If you notice your favorite swimming holes in NJ missing from this list, check out another one of our articles, There’s Something Magical About These 12 New Jersey Lakes In The Summer.
+If you notice your favorite swimming holes in NJ missing from this list, check out another one of our articles highlighting beautiful summer lakes in New Jersey.
 There are also several popular swimming holes not featured as swimming is actually prohibited in the area.
-These include: Merrill Creek Reservoir, Van Campens Glen, the Assunpink Wildlife Management Area and Sunfish Pond.
+These include: Merrill Creek Reservoir, Van Campens Glen, the Assunpink Wildlife Management Area, and Sunfish Pond.
 Where is your favorite place to cool off in New Jersey?

 swimming holes in NJ

-What are the most well known parks in New Jersey?
+What are the best parks in New Jersey?

 What is the hottest month of the year in New Jersey?

 July is the hottest month of the year in New Jersey, with average high temperatures between 79°F and 89°F. The high humidity of summer in NJ makes these temperatures seem even hotter than that!